marcstuart/sainsburys/README.md

 app/console scrapesainsburys:getproductjson<br />
 <br />
 This will return a json object with a list of products from sainsburys website.<br />

+-To run the tests go to the root of the app and type vendor/bin/phpunit src/ScrapeSainsburys/Tests